fabrezi/SHIP-DADDY/README.md

 The purpose of the epic is to design a retail site.
 It will mainly be a CRUD operation based api.
 The site will provide the following:

 1. Display the products.
 Images of the product.
+2. Ability for the user to register.
+Then he/she will receive a UUID.
-2. The user can place an order.
-This will save the product with the user name and contact info.
+3. The user can use the UUID to place an order.
+4. Manually the status of the order will be updated.
+The user will have the option to see the current status of the package.
-3. Provide stats or the current status of the product.
+5. Provide stats or the current status of the product.
 This will be packaging, shipping, delivery, delivered.
 This info can be checked by making calls to the db.

 ## SETUP